tichzvidzayi/php-engineer-test/readme.md

 ### 8. Suggest an improvement to the test

 We believe in collective knowledge.
-Suggest a way (any constructive way) that can improve this test.
+Suggest a way (any constructive way) that can improve this tes

-## Work at Flicker Leap

-Want to work with our tech team?
-We obviously supply things like coffee and tea.
-However, what we are is a team of people that love technology and learning.
-If that tickles your fancy then why not find a role for you [here](https://flickerleap.com/about-us/careers/)

 ## License

 This test is released under the MIT Public License.